Revised July 13, 2013.

 Intermediate Frequency (IF)

 In addition to the interference restrictions above, the FCC also has a restriction called intermediate frequency.
 All radio receivers also generate radio frequency.
 FM receivers normally generate a signal at 10.7 Mhz.
 Some FM receivers may mix that 10.7 frequency with the signal of a very strong FM station and create interference approximately 10.7 MHz up or down from the strong station.
-As a result, the FCC has a requirement that full power FM stations, LPFM and translators over 100 watts also protect the IF channels.
+As a result, the FCC has a requirement that all full power FM stations and those translators operating 100 watts or greater will also protect the IF channels.
 Since FM channels are spaced every 200 kHz, there is no true FM channel exactly 10.7 MHz above or below the station's frequency.
 Instead, the FCC protects both the channel 10.6 MHz (53 FM channels) and 10.8 MHz (54 FM channels) above and below the station's frequency.
 The IF is calculated by taking the sum of the 91 dBu contour (F 50,50) of both stations.

 LPFM stations are only required to protect Intermediate Frequency in respect to foreign FM stations.